0n1cOn3/UbuInstaller2004/README.md

 # Automated Installation of common utilities and packages for Ubuntu 20.04

 My automated install scripts for a fresh ubuntu install.
-Theres also a script for PopOS! but quiet buggy ;-)
+But still sometimes quiet buggy ;-)

 run restore.sh after setup.
 For getting the plasma settings restored